Today becoming a pilot has become much easier than 10 years before.

 Are you planning to study locally, or you decide to travel abroad?

-Nevertheless, if a flight school abroad promises you a cheaper pilot training course cost and the living expenses for you there are reasonable, you can enroll in that flight school.
+Nevertheless, if a flight school abroad promises a cheaper pilot training course cost and the living expenses are reasonable, you can enroll in that flight school.

 While traveling abroad for flight training, I also presume how long you may have to stay there for flight training.